Settings - Target Folder

 as the Application Data folder is updatable by the user and is unique to the user on the

 computer.
-For example on my system appdata=C:\Documents and
+For example on my Windows XP system appdata is C:\Documents and

 folder that will be created on your system by clicking on the Save and